darcyluojt/rails-lift-logix/README.md

 # **Lift Logix**

 **Lift Logix** is a web application developed over the course of two weeks.
-Designed for dedicated gym-goers, it helps users create personalized workout programs, customize exercise plans for each split, log weights and sets, track progress with charts, and receive weight/rep recommendations.
+Designed for dedicated gym-goers, it helps users create personalised workout programs, customise exercise plans for each split, log weights and sets, track progress with charts, and receive weight/rep recommendations.

 ## **Features**